 Withdrawal from a Course

-Any student wishing to withdraw from a class during the automatic grade of W period may login to his/her secure UNA Portal and follow the same steps as when he/she initially registered, selecting ‘web withdraw’ beside the desired course(s) and submit.
-This policy is valid for online courses as well as regular courses.
+Any student wishing to withdraw from a class during the withdrawal (W) period may login to his/her secure UNA Portal and follow the same steps as when he/she initially registered, selecting ‘web withdraw’ beside the desired course(s) and submit.
+This policy is valid for all courses offered by the University of North Alabama.
 The class will be withdrawn as requested and a notification sent to the student and instructor.
-The instructor may contact the Registrar’s Office up to ten working days after the date of the email notification if they have an objection or concern or want to request a change in the withdrawal grade.
 The Registrar’s Office will notify the Office of International Affairs for any international student wishing to withdraw from a class.

 Withdrawal from the University

-In special and unusual circumstances beyond the student’s control, a student may, with documented evidence, petition the University for retroactive withdrawal from the University.
-The request must be submitted to the Registrar normally within one year of the end of the semester of most recent enrollment.
-The instructor(s) of record and the dean(s) of the college where the courses are housed must be notified of the request.
-If the instructor(s) of record and/or the college dean(s) have an objection to the retroactive withdrawal, they must contact the Registrar’s Office up to 30 calendar days after notification of the withdrawal request.
+In special and unusual circumstances beyond the student's control, a student may, with documented evidence, petition the University for Retroactive Withdrawal or Retroactive Medical Withdrawal from the University.
+The request must be submitted to the Registrar within 60 days of the end of the semester of request (in extraordinary circumstance an extension may be granted by the Provost or President of the University).
+The instructor(s) of record and the dean(s) of the college where the courses are housed will be notified of the request by the Registrar.
+If the instructor(s) of record and/or the college dean(s) have an objection to the retroactive withdrawal or retroactive medical withdrawal, they must contact the Registrar's Office up to 30 business days after notification of the withdrawal request.
 If the recommendations of the instructor(s) and college dean(s) are in conflict, the Vice President for Academic Affairs and Provost will review all relevant documentation and make a final decision.
 If approved, all grades awarded during the withdrawal semester must be changed to a grade of W. If the instructor(s) are no longer employed with the University, the department chair where each course is housed submits the recommendation.

-Note: Failure to comply with these requirements seriously prejudices the student’s academic standing as well as future readmission.
+Note: Failure to comply with these requirements seriously affects the student's academic standing as well as future readmission.
 (See notes and exceptions below)

 Notes and Exceptions

-- In determining the scholastic standing of a student who has officially withdrawn from the University or from one or more courses, grades of W, WP, or WF are not charged as work attempted and are not awarded quality point credit.
+- In determining the scholastic standing of a student who has officially withdrawn from the University or from one or more courses, grades of W are not charged as work attempted and are not awarded quality point credit.
 Incomplete work must be made up in the following semester (fall, spring).
-An I which has not been removed within the period prescribed automatically becomes an F.
+A grade of I (Incomplete) which has not been removed within the period prescribed automatically becomes an F.

 - Students should be aware that withdrawing from one or more courses may have substantial adverse effects on, including but not limited to, financial aid, scholarship award, health insurance, and athletic eligibility.